bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_parenthesis_after_condition.md

 ### Misused `is` keyword

-If you are coming from another programming language, it is also easy to add keywords that don't mean the same or have no meaning at all in JavaScript.
+If you are coming from another programming language, it is also easy to add keywords that don’t mean the same or have no meaning at all in JavaScript.

     if (done is true) {
      console.log("we are done!");